vaishnavi2628/AirlineManagement/README.md

 ✈️ Airline Management System (ASimulator)
 Overview
-The Airline Management System is a comprehensive desktop application designed to streamline and automate airline operations.
-This system provides an intuitive interface for managing flight schedules, passenger bookings, cancellations, and journey details.
-Built with Java Swing for the GUI and MySQL for database management, it offers a robust solution for airline administrative tasks.
+The Airline Management System is a desktop application used for airline management.
+This system provides an interface for managing flight schedules, passenger bookings, cancellations, and journey details.
+Built with Java Swing for the GUI and MySQL for database management, it provides solution for airline administrative tasks.
 Features
 Core Functionality